About Me |

 I also did some experimental work in electrophysiology, neuropharmacology, and human psychophysics.

-- Computational and systems neuroscience
+- Dynamical systems in systems neuroscience

-- Accumulation of information for decision-making
+- Neural mechanisms of decision-making

 - B. W. Brunton, S. L. Brunton, J. L. Proctor, J. N. Kutz (2013),